colmap/colmap/doc/faq.rst

 Reduce memory usage during dense reconstruction
 -----------------------------------------------

-You can either reduce the maximum image resolution by setting the option ``max_image_size`` or reduce the number of source images in the ``stereo/patch- match.cfg`` file from e.g. ``__auto__, 30`` to ``__auto__, 10``.
-Note that enabling the ``geom_consistency`` option increases the required GPU memory.
+If you run out of GPU memory during patch match stereo, you can either reduce the maximum image resolution by setting the option ``max_image_size`` or reduce the number of source images in the ``stereo/patch- match.cfg`` file from e.g.
+``__auto__, 30`` to ``__auto__, 10``.
+Note that enabling the
+``geom_consistency`` option increases the required GPU memory.

+If you run out of CPU memory during stereo fusion, you can reduce the ``--DenseMapperOptions.fusion_cache_size``.
+Note that a too low value might lead to very slow fusion and heavy load on the hard disk.

-For large-scale reconstructions of several thousands of images, you should split your sparse reconstruction into more manageable clusters of images using e.g.
+For large-scale reconstructions of several thousands of images, you should consider splitting your sparse reconstruction into more manageable clusters of images using e.g. CMVS [furukawa10]_.
-CMVS [furukawa10]_.
-Otherwise, the fusion procedure might run out of memory, as the implementation requires all depth and normal maps to be loaded at the same time.
 Note that, for this use case, COLMAP's dense reconstruction pipeline also supports the PMVS/CMVS folder structure when executed from the command-line.
 Please, refer to the workspace folder for example shell scripts.
-To reduce the number of images using CMVS, you must modify the shell scripts accordingly.
-For example, ``cmvs pmvs/ 30`` to limit each cluster to 30 images.
+To change the number of images using CMVS, you must modify the shell scripts accordingly.
+For example, ``cmvs pmvs/ 500`` to limit each cluster to 500 images.
+Since CMVS produces highly overlapping clusters, it is recommended to increase the default value of 100 images to as high as possible according to your available system resources.

 Manual specification of source images during dense reconstruction